Taizé PRAYER SERVICEs

 When AND WHERE CAN I EXPERIENCE TAIZE?

-**We are not currently meeting in person, but Taizé is still available!
+**We are not currently meeting in person, but live Taizé is still available!
 For current info, please see the COVID-19 update below.** The Taizé services at St. Hugh take place on the 2nd Sunday of each month (see our calendar) and are held in the sanctuary.
 If you have any additional questions, please feel free to reach out to our rector, Marion.

-If you're unable to meet with us over Zoom, you can also view past virtual Taizé services on our YouTube channel (shown in player below).
+If you're unable to meet with us live over Zoom, you can also view past virtual Taizé services on our YouTube channel (shown in player below).

 However you choose to "attend", we hope that Taizé brings you peace during this time of uncertainty.